Avijitbera/MyFinance/README.md

    - Download and add the configuration files:
      - For Android: Place `google-services.json` in `android/app/`
      - For iOS: Place `GoogleService-Info.plist` in `ios/Runner/`

-4. Configure Firebase in your project:
-   - Follow Firebase Flutter setup guide for your platform
-   - Enable required Firebase services in the Firebase Console

 ## Running the App